 - Classroom ambassadors

-This year, some of the ways in which pupils have made a positive contribution include:
+Over the past calendar year, some of the ways in which pupils have made a positive contribution include:

 - Developing the school Parking Charter with Cheshire West & Chester Road Safety team and launching this for parents and carers;